- why you need to link your project with WCP

 webiny.project.ts file, meaning other users don’t need to link the project themselves here.
 Once they’re logged in, they’re good to go.

-API key.
-Sharing keys between environments will cause WCP to record your monitoring data incorrectly and certain environments might run into API call limits where they shouldn’t.
+Each CI/CD environment must be using its own environment API key.
+Sharing keys between different environments will cause WCP to record your monitoring data incorrectly and certain environments might run into API call limits where they shouldn’t.
 Read more about the limits here.